 Allowing users to “cut” by referring other users was an innovative idea, and it worked.

 The psychological power of the referral priority program is that people’s desire to move up (and thereby share) has no inherent limit.
 As long as people want to get to the front of the line and the line is long enough, they will continue to share until they run out of friends to send the link to.

 By allowing their users to essentially act as sales agents, Robinhood was able to dramatically expand the reach of its referral program.

-This marketing campaign seeded all of Robinhood’s subsequent growth:
+This marketing campaign seeded Robinhood’s subsequent growth.

 This tells you that not only is making your value clear to users paramount, doing it quickly is even more important.
 Get them engaged quickly, or you will not have another chance.

 In other words, mobile products are under the gun to almost immediately show value to their users.